NixOS/rfcs/rfcs/0146-meta-categories.md

    easier to create such categories using Nix language when compared to other software collections.

+   Further, the creation of a categorization team can resolve those litigations.

 3. Superfluous

    It can be argued that there are other ways to discover similar or related